• Skip to primary navigation

 • Stir in the chopped roasted poblano pepper, chopped tomato, black beans, tomato puree and broth.
 Simmer for 15 minutes.

-• Using an immersion blender, blend the soup until you reach the consistency you like.
+• Optional: Using an immersion blender, blend the soup until you reach the consistency you like.
 For me, it's about 10 buzzes of the blender as I move it around the pot.
-This step is entirely optional.
-If you like a chunky bean soup, omit this step and proceed to the next one.

-• Stir in the lime juice to taste and add salt if needed.
+• Finish the chili with lime juice and salt (if needed).
 If you use Better Than Bouillon for your vegetable broth, you likely won't need to add any additional salt.

 Nutrition